On This Page:

 - Don’t forget that any new baby is tiring and a baby with Pierre Robin requires a lot of extra attention.
 It is important to take some time for yourself.
 Try to get a break, look to family members or organisations such as Family Link who offer volunteers who are especially trained to look after children with special needs.
 Ask what, if any, provision that your local council offers such as short break care

-- CLAPA has a number of Parent Contacts who have babies with Pierre Robin Sequence.
+- CLAPA has a number of Parent Supporters who have babies with Pierre Robin Sequence.
 They would be happy to talk to you about whatever you are going through, so please do get in touch with one if you need a listening ear.

 How is it treated?